VincentH-Net/CSharpForMarkup/README.md

 ## Insert layout children: conditional and Spread

-All layouts ignore `null` values in their `children`; this makes it possible to have conditional views depending on the value of an expression value at page (re) build time.
+All layouts ignore `null` values in their `children`; this makes it possible to have conditional views depending on the value of an expression at page (re) build time.

 The `Spread` helper allows to insert a variable number of children at a specific position in the `children` list (similar to what Flutter offers).